Hard to believe, but some things are dropping in price

 Furniture prices down this year

-Another place to find savings is the furniture store, with furniture prices down slightly.
+Another place to find savings is the furniture store, with prices down slightly.

 But still not enough to put shoppers ahead